oscarbutler/Questionnaire/README.md

 The information page is there to show the basics of how the quiz operates.

-It also contains a link to get to the main page which is easily accessible.
+It also contains a link to the main page which is easily accessible.

 ![](documentation/quiz-info.png)